Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some women are at greater risk for osteoporosis — the decrease of bone mass and density as a result of the depletion of bone calcium and protein — than others.
-Your doctor can help you determine your risk of developing osteoporosis by taking your personal and family medical history, and by performing a bone density test or bone mass measurement.
+Your doctor can help you determine your risk of developing osteoporosis by taking your personal and family medical history, and by doing a bone density test or bone mass measurement.

 A bone density test, also known as bone mass measurement or bone mineral density test, measures the strength and density of your bones as you approach menopause and, when the test is repeated sometime later, can help determine how quickly you are losing bone mass and density.
 These tests are painless, noninvasive, and safe.
 They compare your bone density with standards for what is expected in someone of your age, gender, and size, and to the optimal peak bone density of a healthy young adult of the same gender.
 Bone density testing can help to:

-Detect low bone density before a fracture occurs.
+Detect low bone density before a fracture occurs

-Predict your chances of fracturing in the future.
+Predict your chances of fracturing in the future